Disability insurance, ERISA and state mental health parity laws

 Significant federal ruling

-On September 20, 2017, an important federal case was decided holding that a 24-month limitation for disability benefits based on mental impairment violated Montana’s mental health parity law, after the court examined the interplay of the terms of the policy at issue, the state law and federal pre-emption.
+In September 2017, an important federal case was decided holding that a 24-month limitation for disability benefits based on mental impairment violated Montana’s mental health parity law, after the court examined the interplay of the terms of the policy at issue, the state law and federal pre-emption.

 As of today, the Montana law provides, among other things, that a group or individual disability insurance policy in the state must provide a “level of benefits for the necessary care and treatment of severe mental illness … no less favorable than that level provided for other physical illness generally …” Bipolar disorder is one of the mental illnesses specifically covered.